Stunningly Sweet Standards

 What is a Thyroid or T4 Test?

 A Thyroid test is a small sample of blood collected from the dog that tests the function of the thyroid gland.
 If the test comes up abnormal, it is almost always hypothyroid in dogs.
 Dogs are rarely hyperthyroid.
 Hypothyroidism is caused when the body is not making enough thyroid hormone, this causes weight gain, infertility, hair loss, pot belly, fatigue, lethargy, dry itchy skin, and a low heart rate.
-Testing the dog for a thyroid problem is simple and effective and reduces the risk of future pups to be affected.
+Testing the dog for a thyroid problem is simple and effective, using a smaple of blood, and reduces the risk of future pups to be affected.

 Picture